bnnm/wwiser-utils/doc/NAMES.md

   - unzip on same dir as `files.zip`
   - call on Windows CLI: `strings2.exe "files.zip" > wwnames.txt`
   - or create a file like `files.bat`, copy the line above + save, double click
+  - if zipped files are too big try splitting by max size, repeat steps below, and fuse all `wwnames.txt` created to a final one
 - this generates a `wwnames.txt` file with "possible" (not necessarily used) names
   - some "names" will be long lines or contain crap like `  "bgm"="name"  `,  that is fine and will be cleaned up automatically (reads `bgm` and `name`)
 - now put that file with all `.bnk`, wwiser can use it to get all possible names (may take a while to load if wwnames is big)
 - **HOWEVER** some names may be garbage, preferably do this:
   - put `wwiser.pyz`, `wwnames.db3` and `wwnames.txt` together with *all* banks (even voice/sfx)
-  - open windows CLI and call wwiser like this: `wwiser.pyz *.bnk -sl -sc`
+  - open windows CLI and call wwiser like this: `wwiser.pyz *.bnk -sl`
   - this creates a "clean" `wwnames-banks-(date).txt` with actually used names
   - open said file, look for clearly wrong names (like *x8273s* or *aXNuy*) and remove them, or change lower/uppercase in some cases (like `wIN` to `win` and such)
   - now rename `wwnames-bank-(date).txt` to `wwnames.txt` and use wwiser with that instead of the original file, since you just cleaned it up